tskit-dev/msprime/docs/tutorial.rst

 that these trees share a great deal of their structure, but that there are also important differences between the trees.

-.. warning:: Do not store the values returned from the
-    :meth:`~tskit.TreeSequence.trees` iterator in a list and operate on them afterwards!
-For efficiency reasons ``tskit`` uses the same instance of :class:`tskit.Tree` for each tree in the sequence and updates the internal state for each new tree.
-Therefore, if you store the trees returned from the iterator in a list, they will all refer to the same tree.

 Non-uniform recombination
 -------------------------